perturbing/vasil-tests/inline-datums-cip-32.md

 	}]
 }
 ```
 The collateral is an output sitting at the address `key1.addr` and we output all funds via the flag `--change-address` to the same address.
-The protocol parameters that are used can be retrieved via the following command
+The protocol parameters that are used can be retrieved via the following command,
 ```
 cardano-cli query protocol-parameters --testnet-magic 9 --out-file protocol.json
 ```